 Theoretical Condensed Matter Physics

-This program supports fundamental research in quantum physics with an emphasis on quantum materials, materials discovery and design, out-of-equilibrium quantum dynamics, and materials theory related to clean energy technologies.
-Major scientific themes include strong electron correlations, quantum phases of matter, topological states, quantum magnetism, superconductivity, multiferroic and ferroelectric materials, and excited states phenomena.
-Research spans from analytical to computational approaches with strong emphasis on theory, methods, and technique development, as well as prediction and interpretation of novel quantum phenomena.
+Major scientific themes include electron correlations, quantum phases of matter, topological states, quantum magnetism, superconductivity, multiferroic and ferroelectric materials, and excited states phenomena.
+Research spans from analytical to computational approaches with a strong emphasis on theory, methods, and technique development, as well as prediction and interpretation of novel quantum phenomena.

-Growth areas focus on (a) driven quantum dynamics, and novel and emergent materials behavior; (b) quantum computing or QIS approaches for condensed matter physics; (c) solar conversion and harvesting underpinning clean energy technologies; (d) materials discovery and design of alternates to critical materials/minerals that will significantly reduce or eliminate their need in next-generation magnets or functional materials; (e) computational design of quantum materials with atomic precision for QIS applications, addressing coherence and entanglement that extend to macroscopic time and length scales; (f) new theories and innovative materials to revolutionize memory and data storage, or power conversion in support of microelectronics; and (g) the development and use of advanced theoretical and computational methods for condensed matter physics and materials science, including innovative data-driven ML/AI approaches to accelerate fundamental research.
+Growth areas focus on (a) driven quantum dynamics, (b) novel and emergent materials behavior; (c) novel photovoltaic conversion mechanisms and photophysics underpinning clean energy and optoelectronics in stable materials; (d) materials discovery and design of alternates to critical materials/minerals that will significantly reduce or eliminate their need in next-generation magnets or functional materials; (e) computational design of materials addressing emerging quantum phenomena; (f) new theories and innovative materials that could be the foundation for future data storage, computing, or power conversion; and (g) the development and use of advanced theoretical and computational methods for condensed matter physics and materials science, with an emphasis on innovative physics-guided AI or quantum computing approaches to accelerate fundamental research.

 To obtain more information about this research area, please see the proceedings of our Principal Investigators' Meetings.
 To better understand how this research area fits within the Department of Energy's Office of Science, please refer to the Basic Energy Science's organization chart and budget request.